 Members of the Academy faculty and staff have longer check-out periods.

 Academy alumni and families of current students may check out materials with an Academy ID card.

 Fines are not charged on overdue items, but payment is required if an item is lost.
-Grades for graduating seniors are not released until all library materials are paid for or returned.

 Reserve materials and textbooks for courses are to be used only in the library.

 - North Wing: fiction, story collection, easy books, oversized books, nonfiction, middle and upper school reading rooms

 - East Wing: atlas stands, audiobooks, graphic literature, and reference materials